2622NSW/Lightning13/README.md

 - Lightning: 9, 18, 16, 13.

-This was the only quarter in this season's Lighning's games in which the team score single digit goals in a quarter.
+This was the only quarter in this season's Lighning's games in which the team scored single digit goals in a quarter.

 My naive priors for the Round 13 game, with regard to when goals will be scored by quarter are: